 One of the most difficult challenges of taking care of babies is trying to figure out what they want.
-And when they’re infants, sometimes it really is just a guessing game.
 But well before their first year, it is possible to start communicating with them, long before they ever begin to talk.
-The secret is baby sign language, and we have found it to be a life-saver with both of our babies!
+The secret is baby sign language, and we have found it to be a life-saver with all of our babies!

 **Links in this post may be affiliate links.
 This means that if you click that link and purchase the product, I may receive a small compensation.
 I am, however, committed to honestly assessing the products mentioned.
 Please read my disclosure policy for more details. **